jez/pandoc-markdown-css-theme/src/kitchen-sink/index.md

 # Side notes

-Markdown footnotes become side notes.[^1] Versus sup.<sup>1</sup> It would be neat to associate a range of text with a footnote, rather than a single point.
+Markdown footnotes become side notes.[^1] Versus sup.<strong><sup>1</sup></strong> It would be neat to associate a range of text with a footnote, rather than a single point.
 The **second side note baseline** will not line up.
 If we wrap this third line all the way around, we can see how it behaves for longer lines as well.
+First: 1<sup>st</sup>

 [^1]: Is the beginning aligned?\
 Is the beginning aligned?